Librarika/manual/docs/getting-started.md

 Both new to Librarika and existing users can open a new library in Librarika platform.
 If you are new to the platform, please proceed to the [new user](#new-user) section for a fresh start.

-For exiting users, please follow [existing user](#existing-user) section first before you start a new library.
+For existing users, please follow [existing user](#existing-user) section first before you start a new library.

 ### Existing User